 During the lease term in Clifton

-During tenancy, the rental belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Clifton, the renter must allow us to come into the rental home.
-Some good reasons to go into rental property are to:
+During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Clifton, the tenant must allow us to access the rental home.
+Some valid reasons to come into rental property are to:

 - Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental home.
-However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental home.
+However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Clifton.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a good reference for rental investors in Clifton
+a free source for property owners in Clifton

 - Collections and evictions